spryker/spryker-docs/docs/scos/user/user-guides/202108.0/back-office-user-guide/customer/company-account/managing-companies.md

 3. Click **Save**.
     The new created company appears in the _List of the Companies_ table on the *Companies* page.
 {% info_block errorBox "Important" %}
 Once the company is created, one business unit for it is created by default.
 This is considered to be a headquarter and can be managed in the same ways as the other business units.
-See [Managing company units](https://documentation.spryker.com/docs/managing-company-units
+See [Managing company units](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/customer/company-account/managing-company-units.html
 {% endinfo_block %} for more details.)

 The companies can be managed by triggering certain actions in the _Actions_ column in the _List of Companies_ table on the *Companies* page.